gotsysdba/oci-arch-apex-vanity/FAQS.md

 **A:** There are a few ways:

-_**Quick Note about Security**_ For production use, both the APEX Workspace and SQL Developer Web methods should be IP restricted or blocked completely from public access.
-This would be done at the Load Balancer and/or a Web Application Firewall level (beyond the scope of the PoC).
+_**Quick Note about Security**_ For Production use, consider IP restricting or blocking both the APEX Workspace and SQL Developer Web methods from public access.
+This would be done at the Load Balancer and/or a Web Application Firewall level (beyond the scope of this PoC).

-<ins>APEX SQL Workshop</ins>
+_<ins>APEX SQL Workshop</ins>_

 After creating and logging into an APEX Workspace; the "[SQL Workshop](https://apex.oracle.com/en/learn/getting-started/sql-workshop/)" can be used within APEX itself to create, view, and maintain your database objects.

-<ins> SQL Developer Web</ins>
+_<ins> SQL Developer Web</ins>_

 A web based version of SQL Developer (SDW) is accessible by the ADMIN user after deployment at: https://<loadbalancer_ip>/ords/admin/_sdw/.
 To enable your Workspace Schema access:
 1. Log into the SQL Developer Web as ADMIN